Student wellbeing leaders in schools

 How student wellbeing leaders can help

-Student wellbeing leaders work to optimise student learning.
+Student wellbeing leaders promote and safeguard student wellbeing to optimise learning.
 They work in partnership with:

 • students